mosabami/aks-levelup/ServiceMesh/AzureServiceMesh/Assignments/100_undrstdng_istio_certs_authz_policies.md

 sh.helm.release.v1.azure-service-mesh-istio-discovery.v499   helm.sh/release.v1   1      39s
 ```

 We can see the CA keys used for the mesh is contained in the `istio-ca-secret` secret.
-If we desribe the secret we can see the files container the certificate and signing key.
+If we desribe the secret we can see the files contain the certificate and signing key.

 ```bash
 kubectl describe secret -n aks-istio-system istio-ca-secret